NORTHWEST PATIENT SAFETY CONFERENCES

 REGISTRATION OPEN: EARLY BIRD RATES IN EFFECT UNTIL 3/24/17

 WPSC Member: $250 Non-Member: $425 (with full 1 year WPSC membership) or $300 (event registration only, no WPSC membership)

 NEW THIS YEAR: In an effort to promote more attendance from patients and patient advocates, we are holding a limited number of deeply reduced tickets within this category.
 THESE ARE FIRST COME/FIRST SERVE!

 Other rate specials apply for patients/ families, students, poster presenters, and sponsors!

 We are still seeking speaker and poster abstracts.
 The WPSC conference speaker lineup boasts dozens of accomplished healthcare leaders and allows for a great experience in terms of networking and professional exposure.
 The application deadline for speaker abstracts is February 5th.

-We were pleased to announce our keynote speaker for the 2017 Northwest Patient Safety Conference, Dr. David Classen – Chief Medical Information Officer, Pascal Metrics.
+We are pleased to announce our keynote speaker for the 2017 Northwest Patient Safety Conference, Dr. David Classen – Chief Medical Information Officer, Pascal Metrics.
 Dr. Classen is an Associate Professor of Medicine at the University of Utah and a Active Consultant in Infectious Diseases at The University of Utah School of Medicine in Salt Lake City, Utah.
 Dr. Classen is an expert in Health IT, with notable work including: